Special Educational Needs

 · transition session with Hawkinge Primary

-· seeking pupils views throughout (pupil voice)
+· seeking pupils views (pupil voice)

 . a skills based enriching curriculum